 The persons responsible for the meetings are also responsible for leading the meeting.
 The participants are either invited or requested to be present.
 Engagements are almost one-sided, as in a presentation.
 The participants may or may not contribute; it solely depends on them.

-Examples of this meeting type include; First meeting between professionals, a sales pitch, etc.
+Examples of introduction meetings: first meeting between professionals, a sales pitch, etc.

-Both parties are expected to engage in these meetings; however, the mode of engagement is dependent on the situation.
+Both parties are expected to engage in these meetings.
+But the mode of engagement is dependent on the situation.

 For example, a heated situation will require a structured method of engagement to ensure order throughout the meeting.
-Examples of this type of meeting include; support team escalation, contract negotiations, renewals, etc.
+Examples of this type of meeting: support team escalation, contract negotiations, renewals, etc.

 These types of meetings in the organization are important for the topic-focused exchange of ideas, relationship development, etc.

 Examples: monthly safety committee meetings and project manager’s meetups.